augusttk/Waves-Music-Player/README.md

 ## Project Description

 This project's purpose was to create a clean music player using React JS, SASS and CSS.
-This music player was made through a course from Dev Ed.
+This music player was made through a course from [Dev Ed](https://developedbyed.com/courses).

-## Getting Started
+## Setup

-$ cd waves-music-app\
+1. Clone this repository
-$ npm install\
+2. `npm install` for dependencies
-$ npm run start
+3. `npm start` to start the application.

 ## Built With